loreps/airdrop-demo/README.md

 This design allows the eligibility verification of an unlimited of claims to run in parallel, while the creator chain focuses on distributing tokens and preventing replay attacks.

+## Eligibility Verification

+For each claim, Space-and-Time's network is queried using the [Gateway](https://docs.spaceandtime.io/docs/secrets-proxy) to check that the claim is eligible to the airdrop.
+The query simply checks if the address had a minimum balance at a specific snapshot block height.

+In order to execute a claim, an API access token must be provided.
+This token is used by the client proposing the block as well as each validator that validates the block.

+The application performs the query from the contract using the service as an oracle.
+This is needed because the service will handle the response and return only the relevant parts, which is what is tracked and agreeded upon between the validators.
+Any sources of non-determinism (e.g., the HTTP "Date" header in the response) is filtered out.

 ## Future Work

+### Verifying Proofs

+Usage of the Gateway should be replaced with verification of the zero-knowledge proofs inside the application.
+This would remove the need of the API access token, and allow claimers to obtain query proofs through their preferred method.

 ### Sharding the Token Distribution